hranicka/php-5-debian/readme.md

 ## Extensions

-Note that most of the third-party PHP extensions are [not yet compatible with PHP 5](https://github.com/gophp5/gophp5-ext/wiki/extensions-catalog) and [Gophp5-ext](http://gophp5.org/) (also on [GitHub](https://github.com/gophp5/gophp5-ext)) is a project to help do that.
 Here is a list of PHP modules that are enabled by default in this build:

 	$ /usr/local/php5/bin/php -m
 	[PHP Modules]